 Warning: UTD Signature updates generate a brief service interruption at the time of update.

 Step 10.
-Configure the signature update server parameters.
+Configure the UTD snort engine signature update server parameters.

-Router(config-utd-engstd-insp)#signature update server [cisco, url] username cisco password cisco12
+Router(config-utd-engstd-insp)#signature update server [cisco, url] username xxxx password xxxx

-Note: Use 'cisco' to use the Cisco server or 'url' to define a custom path for the update server.
-For the Cisco server, you must provide your own username and password.
+Note: Use the keyword 'cisco' to point to the Cisco server for the signature updates or use the keyword 'url' to define a custom http/https path for the update server.
+For the Cisco server, you must provide your Cisco username and password credentials.

 Router(config-utd-engstd-insp)#logging level [alert,crit,debug,emerg,info,notice,warning]